aliang9/aliang9.github.io/_pages/about.md

 Currently, I
 ======
 * am an undergrad at MIT studying [Computation and Cognition](https://mitadmissions.org/blogs/entry/my-major-course-6-9/) and [Mathematics](https://mitadmissions.org/blogs/entry/thoughts-on-mathmit/).
-* work as an undergraduate researcher with [Tommi S. Jaakkola's group @ CSAIL](https://people.csail.mit.edu/tommi/), investigating controlled protein generation.
+* work as an undergraduate researcher with [Tommi S. Jaakkola's group @ CSAIL](https://people.csail.mit.edu/tommi/), investigating controlled protein generation with flow matching, diffusion, and language models.
 * volunteer as an Emergency Medical Technician as part of [MIT EMS](https://ems.mit.edu/).
 * train and compete with [MIT Sport Taekwondo](https://web.mit.edu/taekwondo/), also serve(d) as Tournament Coordinator and Social Chair.
 * serve as the Operations Lead for [MIT Hacking Medicine](https://www.hackingmedicine.mit.edu/), helping to organize healthcare hackathons like our annual flagship Grand Hack.